Find out about opportunities to join the group.

 Edinburgh is a fantastic city to live and work in, the Univeristy is one of the world's best and, on top of that, we work with a great community of colleagues both in our Institute and across the wider Edinburgh ecosystem.
 Please see below for ways to join us and get in touch if you would like to know more.

-We will shortly be advertising two posts to start in spring 2022 on our NERC grant 'A direct test of the impact of infection on animal migration; consequences for parasite and host populations'.
-This is a great opportunity to be part of a collaborative project between the Universities of Edinburgh, Aberdeen, Trondheim, Minnesota and The UK Centre for Ecology and Hydrology working with our collaborators, Sarah Burthe, Jane Reid, Allison Shaw, Ana Payo-Payo and Francis Daunt.
-It will combine interests in ecology, migration, parasitology, immunology and modelling.
-Please get in touch (firstname.lastname@example.org) if you are interested in being notified when the jobs are advertised.
+We are advertising the first of two posts to start in spring 2024 on our NERC grant 'ECOFLU': Understanding the ecology of Highly Pathogenic Avian Influenza in wild bird populations.
+This is a great opportunity to be part of a collaborative project between the a range of Universities and Stakeholder Organisations.
+It will combine interests in avian ecology, disease and modelling.
+Please get in touch (firstname.lastname@example.org) if you are interested.
+Deadline 31st January 2024.

 Very occassionally we will take on students who are interested in gaining a Masters by Research.
 Please get in touch directly with your CV and a short description of your research interests and how they relate to the work we are doing.